skydoves/landscapist/README.md

 `ImagePlugin` is a pluggable compose interface that will be executed for loading images. `ImagePlugin` provides following types below:

 - **PainterPlugin**: A pinter plugin interface to be composed with the given `Painter`.
-- **LoadingStatePlugin**: A pluggable image loading state plugin that will be composed when the state is `ImageLoadState.Loading`.
+- **LoadingStatePlugin**: A pluggable state plugin that will be composed while the state is `ImageLoadState.Loading`.
-- **SuccessStatePlugin**: A pluggable image loading state plugin that will be composed when the state is `ImageLoadState.Success`.
+- **SuccessStatePlugin**: A pluggable state plugin that will be composed when the state is `ImageLoadState.Success`.
-- **FailureStatePlugin**: A pluggable image loading state plugin that will be composed when the state is `ImageLoadState.Failure`.
+- **FailureStatePlugin**: A pluggable state plugin that will be composed when the state is `ImageLoadState.Failure`.

 For example, you can implement your own `LoadingStatePlugin` that will be composed while loading an image like the below: